The philosophy behind Club 45

 Generally, Club 45 meets once a month on Sunday evenings, and there is no sign-up required to participate.
 Special activities may take place at other times, and in these instances, registration may be required.
 See our events calendar for dates, times and details.

-If you have questions about Club 45 or our Family Ties fellowship group, please contact Kendal Mullins.
+If you have questions about Club 45, please contact Kendal Mullins.